Grade 4 Grammar

 Discover Grade 4 grammar standards

-In Grade 4, grammar increases in complexity with further rules for children to learn.
-They also need to be able to follow these rules to ensure their writing is accurate in expressing their ideas, and contains sufficient grammatical variety to retain the reader's interest.
+In Grade 4, grammar becomes more complex with further rules for children to learn.
+They need to be able to follow these rules to ensure their writing is accurate in expressing their ideas, and contains sufficient grammatical variety to retain the reader's interest.

-As always with young children, it is important to break down each skill so that they can practise using new them in manageable chunks.
-To help you navigate Grade 4 grammar, we’ve compiled the following information and tips so that you can help your child attain fourth-grade standards.
+As always with young children, it's important to break down each skill so that they can practice using them in manageable chunks.
+To help you navigate Grade 4 grammar, we’ve compiled the following information and tips so that you can help your child attain fourth grade standards.

 Grade 4 grammar covers all of the following: